 Weatherization Assessment

-The Team assessed compliance with the weatherization standard by using the performance approach described in the memorandum issued by the EEB on June 10, 2012.
+The Team assessed compliance with the draft weatherization standard by using the performance approach described in the memorandum issued by the EEB on June 10, 2012.
 This document states that in order to comply with the performance-based approach, a home must demonstrate modeled energy usage that is equal to or less than the same home built to the criteria listed in Table ES-2.
 As shown, all of the items listed in the weatherization standard are related to the building envelope.
 The Team excluded mechanical equipment from the standard for the following reasons: it can be difficult to induce early retirement, mechanical equipment is covered through non-weatherization related program activities, and much of the mechanical equipment currently in use will be replaced with new equipment by 2030, when compliance with the standard is expected to be 80%.